rootisgod/rootisgod/content/posts/2025/2025-02-23-Running-a-Private-Chocolatey-Server.md

 draft: false
 ---

 I currently have a need to manage software on many machines at once, and Chocolatey seems to be the ideal solution.
-It's like YUM or APT but for Windows.
+It's like YUM or APT but on Windows.
 The community makes Nuget packages and anyone can use these do add, remove, or update sofware.
 So, to install everyones favourite text editor you can run this

 ```
 choco install notepadplusplus -y